D Block (film): Plot

 The friends approach a cafeteria worker at the university to learn more about the past.
-The cafeteria worker tells them that a person named Kaali had peeked into girl's washroom while a girl is showering and was brutally hit by college boys and was sent to police station.
-The inspector while getting his details recognized he is the same Kaali, who had suffered from mental illness since childhood, had been involved in the construction of D Block.
-As a child, Kali had kidnapped and killed two girls.
-Three other girls were also later abducted and two of them were killed.
-The surviving girl had identified Kali as the killer, and the police had arrested Kali and sent him to a rehabilitation center.
-Later, Kali ran away from the rehabilitation center, and became involved in the construction of D Block as a laborer.
+The cafeteria worker tells them that a person named Kali peeked into the girls' washroom while a girl was showering and was brutally hit by college boys and was sent to the police station.
+The inspector, while getting his details, recognized that he was the same Kali who had suffered from mental illness since childhood and had been involved in the construction of D Block.
+As a child, Kali kidnapped and killed two girls.
+Three other girls were also later abducted, and two of them were killed.
+The surviving girl identified Kali as the killer, and the police arrested Kali and sent him to a rehabilitation center.
+Later, Kali ran away from the rehabilitation center and became involved in the construction of D Block as a laborer.
 One day, Kali was caught sneaking into the women's bathroom by several students.
-The students beat him up before handing him over to the police, but Kali manages to escape.
-From then, he begins to kidnap and kill girls at the university.
+The students beat him up before handing him over to the police, but Kali managed to escape.
+From then on, he began to kidnap and kill girls at the university.

-Arul, his friends and Maya find Kali's entry point into the hostel.
-They investigate the forest, but cannot find anything, and Arul turns to old issues of the college magazine for clues.
-Later, Arul sees some photos taken by his friend at the forest and realizes that Kali had been standing behind them, and that his next target is Maya.
+Arul, his friends, and Maya find Kali's entry point into the hostel.
+They investigate the forest but cannot find anything, and Arul turns to old issues of the college magazine for clues.
+Later, Arul sees some photos taken by his friend in the forest and realizes that Kali had been standing behind them, and that his next target is Maya.
 He tries to warn Maya but fails, and he sees Kali pushing Maya from the D Block terrace.
 Maya's death is ruled as suicide.

-Arul tells his friends and Shruti that five of Kali's eight victims had been bharatanatyam dancers.
-At his insistence, Shruti make interviews all of the classical dancers in the hostel and finds out that one of the girls has recently seen him.
+Arul tells his friends and Shruti that five of Kali's eight victims had been Bharatanatyam dancers.
+At his insistence, Shruti interviews all the classical dancers in the hostel and finds out that one of the girls has recently seen him.
 Arul and his friends believe that she is Kali's next target.
-That night, Arul and his friends enter the D Block to protect the dancer with the help of their friend, Ria.
-However, when they find out that the girl has a short hair, Arul realizes that Kali doesn't target classical dancers, but girls with long hair.
+That night, Arul and his friends enter D Block to protect the dancer with the help of their friend, Ria.
+However, when they find out that the girl has short hair, Arul realizes that Kali doesn't target classical dancers but girls with long hair.
 At the same time, they find out that Kali has kidnapped Shruti.

 Arul and his friends find Shruti in the forest and bring her back to the hostel.
 They inform the police and wait for them to arrive, but an enraged Kali returns to the hostel and tries to kidnap Shruti.
-Arul, his friends and their seniors struggle to stop him.
-All of the girls in D Block join forces to fight against Kali and trample him to death.
+Arul, his friends, and their seniors struggle to stop him.
+All the girls in D Block join forces to fight against Kali and trample him to death.